 Jarvis had to look no further than the very stores where Trex is sold.

 With every truckload of new merchandise, The Home Depot stores unwrap multiple pallets, each of which is held together with shrink-wrap to ensure that the merchandise is secure.
 That shrink-wrap accumulates quickly.
 Rather than send it to the landfill, it’s put back on the truck and sent with pallets of returns to The Home Depot’s Return Logistics Centers, or RLCs.
 At the RLC, the shrink-wrap, also known as LDPE plastic, is consolidated, processed and sent to Trex where it’s converted into decking.
-Each year, over 1,600 tons of plastics are reclaimed and used to make Trex decking.
+Each year, over 84,500 tons (16.9 million pounds) of plastics are reclaimed and used to make Trex decking.

 The Home Depot’s RLCs are a circularity model in themselves.
 Their mission is to centralize returns, repairs, defects and other materials.
 The RLCs deploy landfill avoidance efforts wherever possible.
 As such, the RLCs function like a behind-the-scenes material economy, turning broken, defective or otherwise unsellable items into above-ground resources.
 In 2019, The Home Depot recycled more than 15.1 million pounds of plastic waste from stores through the RLCs, which collect and consolidate wood and plastic.